notnyt/beaglebone/README.md

 UART5 TX and RX pins are unavailable by default, as the HDMI _cape_ claims those pins unless disabled.

 ### I2C Pins
+The beaglebone has 2 I2C devices available.
+Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers-i2c).
+These pins function at 3.3v.
+Do not provide more than 3.3v to any I2C pin or risk damaging the hardware.

 ### SPI Pins
+The beaglebone has 2 SPI devices available.
+Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers-spi).
+These pins function at 3.3v.
+Do not provide more than 3.3v to any SPI pin or risk damaging the hardware.

 ## Source Code Reference
 A full Source Code reference is available [here](http://rubydoc.info/gems/beaglebone/1.0.5/frames).